trushali-babariya/AI-Impact-on-Future-Jobs-2030-/README.md

-📊 AI Impact on Jobs 2030 – Power BI Dashboard
+📊 AI Impact on Future Jobs 2030 – Power BI Dashboard

 This repository contains an interactive Power BI dashboard that analyzes how Artificial Intelligence (AI) will impact different job roles by 2030.
-It highlights which jobs are at high risk, which roles will be augmented, and how professionals can prepare for the future.
+It highlights automation risks, augmented roles, and future skill requirements to help professionals prepare for the changing workforce.

+📁 Files Included
+File Name	Description
+ai impact.pbix	Power BI dashboard file AI_Impact_on_Jobs_2030.csv	Dataset used for analysis README.md	Project documentation
 🚀 Project Overview

-As AI continues to transform industries, understanding its impact on the workforce becomes crucial.
+As AI continues to evolve, understanding its impact on jobs is crucial.
 This dashboard visualizes:

+Jobs at high automation risk

-Jobs most likely to be automated or replaced
+Roles likely to be AI-augmented

-Roles that will see AI-driven augmentation

-Skill gaps and required upskilling pathways
+Required reskilling & upskilling

-Sector-wise risk comparison
+Sector-wise automation impact

-Future demand trends by 2030
+Future demand trends toward 2030

-The goal is to help employees, students, companies, and policymakers make data-driven decisions about the future of work.
+The goal is to support students, employees, companies, and policymakers in making data-driven career and workforce decisions.

-📂 Files Included
-File Name	Description
-ai impact.pbix	Power BI dashboard file AI_Impact_on_Jobs_2030.csv	Dataset used for analysis README.md	Documentation for the project
 📈 Dashboard Features
 🔹 1.
 Job Risk Segmentation

-High-risk jobs

-Medium-risk jobs

-Low-risk jobs
+High, Medium, and Low-risk roles

-Augmented roles
+Augmented roles vs Replaced roles

 🔹 2.
-Skill Recommendations
+Skills Insights

+Future-ready skill recommendations

-Future skills needed
+AI-complementary skills

-Reskilling & upskilling suggestions

 🔹 3.
-Industry Breakdown
+Industry Analysis

-Automation risk by sector

-AI adoption readiness
+Sector-wise AI adoption

-Impact comparison across industries
+Automation readiness

+Industry risk comparison

 🔹 4.
-Visual Insights
+Visual Insight Elements

 Bar charts

 Donut charts

+Risk category visuals

-Risk distribution
+Workforce distribution charts

-Category-wise workforce analysis

-The dashboard is designed to be clean, easy to interpret, and decision-focused.

 🛠 Tools & Technologies

-Power BI
+Power BI Desktop

-Python / Excel (for preprocessing)

-CSV dataset
+CSV Dataset

+Excel / Python for data preprocessing

 📥 How to Use

+Download the file:
-Download the ai impact.pbix file
+ai impact.pbix

 Open it in Power BI Desktop

-Explore insights, filters, and interactive visuals
+Interact with filters and visuals to explore insights

 🎯 Purpose of This Project

-Understand how AI will reshape the job market
+Understand AI’s impact on the job market

-Guide professionals on future skills
+Help users identify high-risk and augmented roles

+Provide insight for better career and upskilling decisions

-Help organizations plan strategic workforce development
+Support organizations in workforce planning

-Enable students to choose AI-resilient careers

 🌟 Future Enhancements

 Add predictive ML models

-Integration with real-time labor market APIs

-Country-wise AI impact comparison
+Include country-wise automation insights

-Interactive web version (Power BI Embedded)
+Power BI Embedded web version

+Add interactive slicers for skill pathways

 🤝 Contributions

-Contributions, feedback, and feature suggestions are always welcome!
+Contributions, feedback, and suggestions are welcome!
-Feel free to open a pull request or submit an issue.
+Feel free to open an Issue or a Pull Request.

-📬 Contact

-If you want help improving your dashboard or converting it into a portfolio project, feel free to reach out!